fence extension for privacy

 Wood fences have been around for ages and offer a classic, natural look.
 They’re highly customizable, allowing for various designs, from lattice panels to solid fences privacy Wood is also easier to work with for DIY projects, offering a bit of forgiveness for those less experienced with fence installation.
 However, wood fences require regular maintenance, like staining or painting, to keep them looking fresh and to protect against the elements.
 Over time, wood can warp, rot, or become infested with pests.

 In contrast, vinyl fences are a more modern option and benefit from low maintenance.
 A simple wash with soap and water is usually enough to keep a vinyl fence looking new.
 They also resist harsh weather and pests, making them a long-lasting option.
-Vinyl fences are available in various styles, including privacy screens and picket fences, and can even mimic the look of wood.
+Vinyl fences are available in various styles, like picket fences, and can even mimic the look of wood.
 However, they can be more challenging for DIY installation and are generally more expensive upfront.

 When considering fence height, both wood and vinyl offer options for extensions.
 Wood fence toppers can be added to existing fences relatively easily, and you can paint or stain them to match.
 Vinyl fence extensions may require a specialized kit but offer a consistent look and color that won’t fade over time.